IPv4 Alternate Configuration Tab

 Applies To: Windows 7, Windows Server 2008 R2

-Automatic private IP address specifies that IPv4 use Automatic Private IP Addressing (APIPA) if a Dynamic Host Configuration Protocol (DHCP) server is not found.
+Automatic private IP address specifies that Internet Protocol version 4 (IPv4) will use Automatic Private IP Addressing (APIPA) if a Dynamic Host Configuration Protocol (DHCP) server is not found.
 APIPA assigns an IP address from the range 169.254.0.1 through 169.254.255.254 and a subnet mask of 255.255.0.0.
 APIPA does not assign a default gateway, Domain Name System (DNS) servers, or servers running Windows Internet Name Service (WINS).

 To specify user-configured settings

 Click User configured, and then type appropriate values for the following:

 Preferred and alternate DNS server